GiorgioBoccarella/Manim_evo_animation/README.md

 # Evolutionary theory animation with manim

-I built this animation with the help of manim, an engine for programmatic animation.If you want to reproduce the simulations shown here you should first set up your [manim community edition](https://github.com/ManimCommunity/manim/) installation.
+I built this animation with the help of manim, an engine for programmatic animation.
+If you want to reproduce the simulations shown here you should first set up your [manim community edition](https://github.com/ManimCommunity/manim/) installation.

 ### Note that in the previews the mutation rate and mutation size are quite large to showcase a short simulation